antoinewg/smartlist/apps/api/README.md

-# Smartlist API 📡
+# Smartlists API 📡

-API for Smartlist built with Nest.
+API for Smartlists built with Nest.

 ### Commands